 Where is the vantage point for edge computing?¶

 There are various options for placing edge computing nodes within the network.
+Hosting options include dedicated compute nodes in the home or office or on server racks within the ISP network.
 ParaDrop takes the approach of placing the edge computing substrate within the WiFi access points (APs).
 The WiFi AP is uniquely suitable for edge computing for multiple reasons:

 - WiFi APs are ubiquitous in homes and businesses and inexpensive to replace.